bujojos11/obfuskey-front/content/2why/_index.md

 - an attacker knows when he broke the encryption by matching the hash or by turning the unreadable data into plain text.

 These two reasons are why, in this case, obfuscation is far superior:
 - When obfuscating plain text, the output is still plain text so you can easily manipulate this output to write it down on a piece of paper if that is what you choose to do.
-It does not force you into having your output under a digital form because you will have to copy/paste it in order to make use of it.
+It does not force you into having your output under a digital form because the digital form forces you to copy/paste it in order to make use of it.
 Plain text data storage is far superior to  hashed data storage.
 - When attempting to desobfucate, any input will give a seemingly correct output meaning you can't just compare two hashes, you actually have to perform a check on the data.
 In the case of seedphrases, you have to attempt to open a wallet and check the balance.
 Only then you can be sure if you do have the correct result.

 ## Why open-source it?